cnumr/best-practices/chapters/BP_094_en.md

 Images, CSS stylesheets, and JavaScript files should be hosted on cookie-free domains.
 This prevents browsers from sending cookies for each resource when it's not needed.
-Although transferred woth each HTTP request, cookies are useless for static content, as they are used as a link between user browsers and distant application server through the identifiers contained in the text file.
+Although transferred with each HTTP request, cookies are useless for static content, as they are used as a link between user browsers and distant application server through the identifiers contained in the text file.
 It is therefore preferable to store this type of content on a specific domain name such as static.mydomain.com.